 3.6 External examiners will ensure that, during their proposed tenure, all key assessments of the programme with which they are involved have been adequately assessed.
-PLs, Dean of Faculty 3.7 In consultation with the Programme Leader and Dean of Faculty, External Examiners will decide, in , accordance other approved validating body procedures: The assessments including the assessment briefs / examination papers, model answers and marking schemes to be reviewed prior to them being issued The sample of assessed work to be considered.
-The Faculty Office / QA Office is responsible for ensuring that such material is provided to the Faculty Office External Examiner in good time.
-QA Office 4.
-External Examiners Report (pro forma document) External Examiner Report 4.1 After each cohort is assessed the external examiner is required to submit a written report utilising the template provided by the College.
+3.7 In consultation with the Programme Leader and Dean of Faculty, External Examiners will decide, in accordance with section 5, Marks & Standards The assessments including the assessment briefs / examination papers, model answers and marking schemes to be reviewed prior to them being issued The sample of assessed work to be considered.
+The Faculty Office / QA Office is responsible for ensuring that such material is provided to the External Examiner in good time.
+4. External Examiners Report (pro forma document) PLs, Dean of Faculty Faculty Office QA Office External Examiner Report 4.1 After each cohort is assessed, the external examiner is required to submit a written report utilising the template provided by the College.
 4.2 The report should be submitted to the named Programme Leader who will forward a copy to the QA Office, Dean of Faculty and Dean of Academic Affairs.
 4.3 External Examiner reports are retained by the Office of the Dean of Academic Affairs and utilised to inform the annual review of the programme, programme review and revalidation, and for consideration by the QE Committee to identify any institution level matters and inform the development of QA procedures.
-Programme Leader Response letter The Programme Leader is responsible for drafting a response to the External Examiner Report.
+The Programme Leader is responsible for drafting a response to the External Examiner Report.
 This should be considered by the Dean of Faculty and Dean of Academic Affairs in advance of issuing to the External Examiner.
 5. Fees and Expenses The external examiner shall be paid a fixed fee plus expenses, as agreed at the point of appointment.
 The external examiner fee is reflective of the workload and in line with the fee paid for similar roles in other higher education institutions in Ireland.
 6. Replacement of an External Examiner An external examiner is normally appointed for a period of three years.
 Where an external examiner wishes to terminate their tenure early, they are requested, except in exceptional circumstances, to notify the College not less than two months prior to the next semester's examinations.
+Programme Leader Response letter